aracelis-git/Midterm_project/readme.md

 Originally made to create a self-learning tic-tac-toe robot.

 The final product is a tic-tac-toe game played within the command line against another person.
-Unfortunately, I was unable to take advantage of the extension.
-I apologize for wasting your time.

 The execution of the program is relatively easy.
 Execute the tictactoe.exe, then press any number from 1-9 to indicate your choice of move.
 1 is the top left corner, 2 being the top position, and continues onwards with a top to bottom, left to right scheme.
 "O" and "X" take turns with "O" starting first.